bgauslin/eleventy/src/content/index.md

   <details>
     <summary>Projects</summary>

-    Selection of web apps powered by Web Components alongside a few architecture and music projects.
+    A selection of apps built with Web Components alongside a few architecture and music projects.

     {% include 'projects.njk' %}